Definition

 Integrated Moving Average (IMA)

-An ARIMA(p,d,q) model where the autoregressive order .
+An ARIMA(p,d,q) model where the autoregressive order and is integrated.
 Denoted as IMA(d,q).

 IMA(1,1)